 We are a charity with a long history and can trace our roots back to 1864 making us one of the oldest d/Deaf charities in the country.
 Our communities are central to our services and as a result we are an important part of the d/Deaf and hard of hearing community in Merseyside.

-Being a trustee of MSDP is a hugely rewarding role and what makes us different from other charities is our culture and specialisms.
+Being part of the MSDP team is hugely rewarding, and what makes us different from other charities is our culture and specialisms.
 Most of our staff team are Deaf and we have frontline staff who are able to communicate in British Sign Language and Deaf-Blind Manual/Hands on.
-New Trustees will benefit from learning about deafness, the inequalities that exist in access to mainstream services and the impact of those barriers on our beneficiaries.
+New staff will benefit from learning about deafness, the inequalities that exist in access to mainstream services and the impact of those barriers on our beneficiaries.